---atlas Possible choices: bigbrain, magdeburg, freesurfer, histologyReference2023 gyReference2023'])
+--atlas Possible choices: bigbrain, magdeburg, freesurfer, multihist7

-Select the atlas (unfolded space) to use for subfield labels. (default: ['histolohistologyReference2023 has these features currently. (default: False)
+Select the atlas (unfolded space) to use for subfield labels. (default: ['multihist7'])

-Default: ['histologyReference2023']
+Default: ['multihist7']

---no-unfolded-reg, --no_unfolded_reg Perform unfolded space (2D) registration based on thickness, curvature, and gyrification for closer alignment to the reference atlas.
-NOTE only be present. (default: False)
+--no-unfolded-reg, --no\unfolded\reg Do not perform unfolded space (2D) registration based on thickness, curvature, and gyrification for closer alignment to the reference atlas.
+NOTE: only multihist7 has these features currently, so this unfolded\reg is automatically skipped if a different atlas is chosen. (default: False)

---generate-myelin-map, --generate_myelin_map Generate myelin map using T1w divided by T2w, and map to surface with ribbon approach.
-Requires both T1w and T2w images to fault: False)
+--generate-myelin-map Generate myelin map using T1w divided by T2w, and map to surface with ribbon approach.
+Requires both T1w and T2w images to be present. (default: False)